campelo/documentation/drafts/publishing-spa-angular-aspnet-core/readme.md

 ## Publishing on IIS

-You should to install [Hosting Bundle](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-3.1.22-windows-hosting-bundle-installer) to use an asp.net core app on IIS.

 You can use [this documentation](https://docs.microsoft.com/en-us/dotnet/core/deploying/) for publishing by command line or [this one](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) to know more about **dotnet publish** command.

 ### Examples